Outdoor Fun

 Big Thicket National Preserve

-With about 40-percent covered in wetlands, consider taking a guided tour of the Neches River.
-Families can explore the swamp in kayaks with local guide Gerald Cerda of Big Thicket Outfitters.
-Paddling the Cooks Lake to Scatterman Paddling Trail, a 4.8-mile loop trail designated by Texas Parks and Wildlife is doable with school-age kids.
-With slow moving water, see Bald Cypress and Water Tupelos along with lots of wildlife.
+Paddling the Cooks Lake to Scatterman Paddling Trail, a 4.8-mile loop trail designated by Texas Parks and Wildlife, is doable with school-age kids.
+With slow-moving water, see Bald Cypress, Water Tupelos, and lots of wildlife.
 Don’t miss the Madonna tree, thought to be nearly a thousand years old.
 Big Thicket Outfitters offers boat tours as well.

-If the kids want to hike through the Big Thicket National Preserve, stop by the Big Thicket National Preserve Visitor Center for maps and information.
-Inside find interpretive exhibits to learn more about the different ecosystems of the area.
+If the kids want to hike through the Big Thicket National Preserve, stop by the Visitor Center for maps and information.
+Inside, you can find interpretive exhibits to learn more about the area’s different ecosystems.

-The Big Thicket National Preserve is free to enter and the visitor center is located at 6102 FM 420 in Kountze.
+The Big Thicket National Preserve is free to enter, and the visitor center is located at 6102 FM 420 in Kountze.

 National Parks of Texas